ishan-malik-25/AnteaterDynamics/README.md

 XC, XM, and XL lines to balance our cost and functionality requirements.
 We also changed the last servo in the linkage from two separate servos to a single 2-axis XC-430 servo to save both cost and weight at the end of the linkage.
 An updated CAD model can be seen below.
 The pink servos are XC-430, the green servo is XM-430, the orange is XL-430, and the light blue is the 2-axis 2XL-430.
-Additionally, we have uploaded a copy of our project requirements presentation to the site to be viewed!
+Additionally, we have uploaded a copy of our project problem definition presentation to the site to be viewed!

 ![image](https://github.com/user-attachments/assets/4f914cf7-e202-4953-8d55-91a6a3bd2d4a)